 Rebuttal

-We sincerely thank the reviewers for time and insightful feedbacks!
-We address the issues in detail as follow:

-[Review1-Q1]: The experimental results section could do with more details on the number of hand-drawn sketches.
+We sincerely thank the anonymous reviewers for their positive feedbacks and insightful comments.
+We now address the concerns point by point in detail.[Review1-Q1]: The experimental results section could do with more details on the number of hand-drawn sketches.

 [A1.1]: We invited **one** expert with well-trained drawing skills to draw **12** portrait sketches for testing.
 Also, we invited **20** graduate students without drawing skills to **200** draw freehand sketches.
-These details will be added in revised paper.
+We would like to share all our data and code in the future.

 [Review1-Q2]: Are results in Figure 6/7 representative of the entire set, or only the best results?

 [A1.2]: Basically, most of our results on both types of hand-drawn sketches surpass those of both baseline methods in generating fine textures and realistic face shapes.
 We selected results shown in Figure 6/7 to better demonstrate our model’s effectiveness on spatially adjusting balance between realism and conformance, which is one of the key ideas of the proposed method.
 See [A3.3] for further explanation on this idea.
 We will emphasize this idea in the descriptions of Figure 6/7.